Mail merge allows you to create a template that automatically inserts the correct contact information into your email.

 Vendor: Vendor data

-Users: Data pertaining to the Method:CRM User currently signed in
+Users: Data pertaining to the Method User currently signed in

 Company: Data specific to your company